abpframework/abp/docs/en/Startup-Templates/Application-Single-Layer.md

 The server-side is similar to the solution described in the [Solution Structure](#solution-structure) section above.
 This project serves the API, so the `Angular` application can consume it.

-Angular application folder structure looks like below:
+The client-side application consumes the HTTP APIs as mentioned.
+You can see the folder structure of the Angular project shown below:

 ![](../images/single-layer-angular-folder-structure.png)